Air Conditioner Repair Checklist

 To check if one has gotten overloaded, find your house’s main electrical panel.
 You can spot this silver device on the wall in the basement, garage or closet.

 - Confirm your hands and feet are free of moisture before you check the panel or breakers.

 - Locate the breaker marked “AC” and make sure it’s in the “on” location.
-If it’s tripped, the lever will be in the in between or “off” location.
+If it’s tripped, the lever will be in the "off" position.

 - Quickly shift the breaker back to the “on” spot.
 If it instantly trips again, don’t touch it and call us at 715-384-3163.
 A fuse that keeps flipping might indicate your house has an electrical problem.

 If your thermostat isn’t giving a sign to your AC to start, it won’t switch on.